hkuennemann/GitHub-BA_MSc/README.md

 - **Description:** The course focused on advanced data analysis techniques and their applications in machine learning.
 It began with programming for data analysis, progressed through distributed data analysis and SQL, and covered key concepts such as curve fitting and regression.
 Students delved into modeling dynamic systems, dimensionality reduction, classification, clustering, and distributed machine learning, equipping students with a broad array of techniques for handling various types of data.
 Finally, it introduced graph algorithms and cloud-based data analysis, highlighting modern approaches to managing and analyzing large datasets.

 - **Projects:**
   - `1.OlympicGames_analysis`: This analysis of Olympic Games data served as an introduction to Python and Pandas.
-It explores athlete participation, medal counts, and trends over time.
-Key tasks include analyzing participation numbers in Summer and Winter Olympics, identifying the youngest and oldest Gold medalists, and determining the top athletes with the most Gold medals.
-The notebook also examines medal counts relative to country populations, trends in medal counts and athlete participation, and relations between different countries' performances.
+It explored athlete participation, medal counts, and trends over time.
+Key tasks included analyzing participation numbers in Summer and Winter Olympics, identifying the youngest and oldest Gold medalists, and determining the top athletes with the most Gold medals.
+The notebook also examined medal counts relative to country populations, trends in medal counts and athlete participation, and relations between different countries' performances.
 Additionally, some analyses are reimplemented using Spark SQL.

-  - `2.Children_weight_prediction`: This project involves predicting the weight of children up to 24 months old based on their age using data from the National Health and Nutrition Examination Survey (2017-2018).
-The dataset includes age in months and weight in kilograms.
-The analysis starts with creating a linear regression model to predict weight from age, including plotting the data to assess correlation and evaluating model performance.
-Additionally, the project explores polynomial regression models of degrees 1 through 10 to determine if a polynomial model offers a better fit compared to the linear model, and identifies the coefficients of the best-performing polynomial model.
+  - `2.Children_weight_prediction`: This project involved predicting the weight of children up to 24 months old based on their age using data from the National Health and Nutrition Examination Survey (2017-2018).
+The analysis started with creating a linear regression model to predict weight from age, including plotting the data to assess correlation and evaluating model performance.
+Additionally, the project explored polynomial regression models of degrees 1 through 10 to determine if a polynomial model offers a better fit compared to the linear model, and identified the coefficients of the best-performing polynomial model.

-  - `3.Cancer_classification`: The project is split into two parts.
-The first involves analyzing the Breast Cancer dataset, which classifies tumors as malignant or benign based on features from digitized breast mass images.
-The dataset is reduced from thirty dimensions to two using PCA and t-SNE approaches, and the results are compared to assess how well the two tumor types are separated.
-Normalization of input features is performed before applying these techniques.
+  - `3.Cancer_classification`: The project was split into two parts.
+The first involved analyzing the Breast Cancer dataset, which classifies tumors as malignant or benign based on features from digitized breast mass images.
+The dataset was reduced from thirty dimensions to two using PCA and t-SNE approaches, and the results were compared to assess how well the two tumor types are separated.
+Normalization of input features was performed before applying these techniques.
-The second part includes examining internet usage data from 1995 to 2012.
-A logistic growth model is fitted to this data to predict internet user growth.
-The model’s fit is visualized alongside the actual data, and the parameters of the logistic function are interpreted.
-Residuals are computed and plotted to evaluate the model’s adequacy, and the 95% confidence intervals for the model parameters are calculated under the assumption of consistent random error distribution.
+The second part included examining internet usage data from 1995 to 2012.
+A logistic growth model was fitted to this data to predict internet user growth.
+The model’s fit was visualized alongside the actual data, and the parameters of the logistic function were interpreted.
+Residuals were computed and plotted to evaluate the model’s adequacy, and the 95% confidence intervals for the model parameters were calculated under the assumption of consistent random error distribution.

-  - `4.Bitcoin_analysis`: This project analyzes Bitcoin transactions to gain insights into cryptocurrency behavior.
-It includes comparing Spark and Pandas for computing transaction statistics, such as identifying the largest transactions and tracking trends over time.
+  - `4.Bitcoin_analysis`: This project analyzed Bitcoin transactions to gain insights into cryptocurrency behavior.
+It included comparing Spark and Pandas for computing transaction statistics, such as identifying the largest transactions and tracking trends over time.
-It involves creating indices to support queries about Bitcoin addresses, such as account balances and average transaction values.
-Classification models are built to label addresses based on transaction data, and clustering techniques like K-means are used to group addresses without predefined labels.
+It involved creating indices to support queries about Bitcoin addresses, such as account balances and average transaction values.
+Classification models were built to label addresses based on transaction data, and clustering techniques like K-means were used to group addresses without predefined labels.
-Additionally, the project leverages GPU acceleration with cuDF and cuGraph to expedite network analysis and centrality metric calculations, enhancing the understanding of Bitcoin addresses' roles in transactions.
+Additionally, the project leveraged GPU acceleration with cuDF and cuGraph to expedite network analysis and centrality metric calculations, enhancing the understanding of Bitcoin addresses' roles in transactions.

 - **Skills acquired:** `Python programming`, `Data analysis`, `Pandas`, `Numpy`, `Matplotlib`, `Spark`, `regression`, `Dimensionality reduction (PCA, t-SNE)`, `classification techniques`, `clustering techniques`, `Data visualization`, `GPU acceleration (cuDF, cuML, cuGraph)`.